 “I have no loyalty to one genre.
 I just want to write and sing honestly, in whichever direction seems right.”

-Carson’s mother thought she was joking when while at school Carson said she wanted to learn the violin.
+Carson’s mother thought she was joking when, whilst at school, Carson said she wanted to learn the violin.

-Those words have been turned into two studio albums and sung across Europe on three previous tours.
+Those words have been turned into two studio albums sung across Europe on three previous tours.

 When trying to place the sound those words fit into Carson mentions a style of music called ‘honky tonk’.
-Although she sums it up better by saying there is a thread woven more closer to home that runs through all her songs.
+She sums it up better by saying there is a thread woven more closer to home that runs through all her songs.

-“There’s just something sought of Carson about every song I write.”
+“There’s just something sort of Carson about every song I write.”

 The chicken or the egg?

 The melody or the lyric?
-It’s one of the first questions music lovers and fans want to know the secrets about.
+It’s one of the first questions music lovers and fans want to know.

 What is the ‘creative process’?
 How do you go about writing a song?